datakind/data-recipes-ai/CONTRIBUTION.md

 #### Changing between Azure OpenAI <> OpenAI

 As noted in the README, the repo supports assistants on OpenAI or Azure OpenAI.
-The README has instructions on how to change in the `.env` file, but you will also have to change the connection in the promptflow groundedness node accordingly.
+The README has instructions on how to change in the `.env` file, remeber to change ASSISTANT_ID as well as the API settings, but you will **also have to change the connection in the promptflow groundedness node accordingly.**

 ## GitHub Workflow